tinatn29/Yb-magnetometer/README.md

 # Yb-magnetometer [DRAFT]
-This repository contains the code developed for the manuscript *“Quantum States Imaging of Magnetic Field Contours"* based on Autler-Townes Effect in Yb Atoms”
+This repository contains the code developed for the manuscript \
+“Quantum States Imaging of Magnetic Field Contours based on Autler-Townes Effect in Yb Atoms”